OracleMichael/blogposts/ChangeDelimiter/README.md

 This guide assumes the following:
 - The CSV file originates from a file server and is accessed via the FTP adapter.
-- The file does NOT contain delimiter characters that you will be using to replace the existing delimiter characters.
+- The file in [Method 1](#method-1-change-entire-row) and [Method 2](#method-2-map-parsed-row-to-individual-target-elements) does NOT contain delimiter characters that you will be using to replace the existing delimiter characters.
 For instance, if you wish to replace `A#B#C#D#E, Euler's Number\r\n` with `A,B,C,D,E, Euler's Number\r\n` the extra comma before ` Euler's` will result in this row of data having six fields instead of five.
-For a more detailed discussion on how to handle these situations, see [this section](#Advanced-Methods-for-Parsing-Existing-Delimiter-Characters).
+For a more detailed discussion on how to handle these situations, see [this section](#advanced-methods-for-parsing-existing-delimiter-characters).
+- Certain XSLT functions mentioned in this guide such as `oraext:create-delimited-string` are shortened to `create-delimited-string` (i.e. namespace removed).

 ## Prerequisites